Freakwill/chattools/README.md

 # chattools

-my tools for AI chat, such as gemini, deepseek
+The most simple tool for AI chat, such as gemini, deepseek, ollama

-save the API keys in `.env.key` file in the current path.
+plz save the API keys in `.env.key` file in the current path.

 ## Example